dcnieho/GlassesViewer/manual.md

 ![](screenshots/006.png)

-## 2 - the glassesViewer interface
+## 2 - The glassesViewer interface

-General interface stuff
+Once the recording is loaded, the glassesViewer interface opens.

 ![](screenshots/007.png)

-Changing the amount of data visible
+The amount of visible data can be changed by dragging the sliders on the timeline underneath the scene video.

 ![](screenshots/008.png)

-Settings:
+Pressing the Settings button opens a panel with various interface configuration options.

 ![](screenshots/009.png)

-Modify what signals are visible:
+Using this panel, one can for instance modify which data stream plots should be shown.

 ![](screenshots/010.png)